PLP-MERN-Stack-Development/week-3-react-js-assignment-Caprice-Instinct/README.md

 Your work will be automatically submitted when you push to your GitHub Classroom repository.
 Make sure to:

-1. Complete all required components and features
+1. ✅ Complete all required components and features
-2. Implement proper state management with hooks
+2. ✅ Implement proper state management with hooks
-3. Integrate with at least one external API
+3. ✅ Integrate with at least one external API
-4. Style your application with Tailwind CSS
+4. ✅ Style your application with Tailwind CSS
 5. Deploy your application and add the URL to your README.md

+## Deployment

+To deploy this application:

+1. Build the project: `pnpm build`
+2. Deploy the `dist` folder to your preferred hosting service (Netlify, Vercel, etc.)

+## Features Implemented

+- ✅ React application with Vite and Tailwind CSS
+- ✅ Reusable UI components (Button, Card, Navbar, Footer, Layout)
+- ✅ Task Manager with CRUD operations
+- ✅ State management using React hooks (useState, useEffect, useContext)
+- ✅ Custom hook for localStorage persistence
+- ✅ Theme management (light/dark mode)
+- ✅ API integration with JSONPlaceholder
+- ✅ Loading and error states
+- ✅ Search functionality
+- ✅ Pagination/Load more feature
+- ✅ React Router for navigation
+- ✅ Responsive design with Tailwind CSS

 ## Resources